bassettsj/getting-started-with-grunt/slides/but-wait.md

 ##  But wait...

-This is no different than just running...

 ```sh
 $ sass scss/main.scss css/main.css
 ```

---
+note:

+This is no different than just running...

 ### The power comes from multiple tasks.